-There are several Blood Borne Diseases (BBD) which can be transmitted by coming into contact with the blood of an infected person.
-In particular hepatitis B has a relatively long life outside the body so dried blood remains potentially dangerous for several days.
-This is why the RFL has BBD Guidelines and Rules as set out below to prevent the spread of disease via infected blood and other bodily fluids.
+Of particular importance is hepatitis B, a virus that causes an infection in the liver and can have serious consequences for health.
+Hepatitis B can survive for a relatively long period outside the body, with dried blood remaining transmissible for several days.
+This is one of the reasons the RFL have clear BBD Guidelines and Rules as set out below to prevent the spread of disease via infected blood and other bodily fluids.